-- 178. Between March 21 and 31, 2025, the University of Hawai'i received 2 notices of cancellation of direct NIH grants.
+- 199. Between March 21 and 31, 2025, the University of Hawai'i received two notices of cancellation of direct NIH grants.
 The affected grants total approximately \$344,000.
 In addition, since late January of 2025, pending University of Hawai'i grant applications have experienced unusual delays resulting in substantial uncertainty.
 As of March 30, 2025, the University of Hawai'i had approximately 65 proposals awaiting NIH study section review.
 As of the same date, the University of Hawai'i had 31 proposals that received fundable scores but are awaiting NIH advisory council review and a final decision whether to award the grant.
 These unusual delays in NIH processing are affecting University of Hawai'i budgeting and planning for fiscal year 2025-2026, creating uncertainty around department budgets, teacher workload, and the hiring of additional faculty, teaching assistants and graduate assistants.
-As of March 31, 2025 the University of Hawai'i had expended approximately \$18,000 in bridge funding to cover student payroll through the end of the current academic year. - 179.
-As the result of three grant terminations, the University of Nevada, Las Vegas has lost \$2.4 million in research funding that supports projects focusing on, and advancing research related to, Alzheimer's Disease.
-The funding loses limit access to research and findings on Alzheimer's Disease.
-These grant terminations harm Nevada by defunding critical research that advances public health and educational opportunities in Nevada.
-And although the University of Nevada, Reno has not reported receipt of any grant terminations, ongoing delays in review of numerous research proposals are negatively impacting the University's recruitment and retention efforts.
-This includes having to pause ongoing efforts to onboard new hires after the University had already provided those individuals with offer letters for positions with research programs that depend on timely NIH awards.
+Although University of Hawai'i has deployed bridge funding for impacted students, those resources are limited.
+Long-term use of nonfederal funding is not a viable option. - 200.
+In Minnesota, the University of Minnesota has had 21 NIH grants and subawards terminated.
+The terminations will result in the loss of approximately \$8.5 million in research money to the University.
+In addition, NIH's delay and/or cancellation of study sections have had a negative impact because significant numbers of grant proposals due for funding have remained unfunded for at least one grant cycle, and they will potentially be unfunded indefinitely.
+These actions have been very disruptive to the University of Minnesota's ongoing research-including research involving clinical trials for life-saving medications or procedures.
+For example, the University of Minnesota is a major partner in the NIH U01 Diabetes Prevention Programs Outcomes Study (DPPOS), serving as the central biochemistry lab for 25 clinical sites and serving on the project's Steering Committee.
+This project addresses the National Alzheimer's Project Act's goal to "prevent, halt or reverse Alzheimer's Disease" in the high-risk group of persons with pre-diabetes and type 2 diabetes, who represent over half of the population aged 60 years or older in the United States.
+The terminations and delays threaten the University of Minnesota's ability to proceed with important projects like DPPOS.